Infection control education and training

 - the completion of the Australian Commission for Safety and Quality in Health Care (ACSQHC) on-line training package (see below).

-The surveillance workshop is available for staff from SA Health and private hospitals who contribute data to the South Australian Healthcare Associated Infection Surveillance Program.
+The surveillance workshop is available for staff from SA Health facilities who contribute data to the South Australian Healthcare Associated Infection Surveillance Program.

 SA Health eLearning courses